shwina/still-magic/_chapters_en/finale.md

 Carpentry][swc] in response; after some updates, the list is:

 1. It's all just data.
-2. Data doesn't mean anything on its own---it has to be interpreted.
+2. Data doesn't mean anything on its own: it has to be interpreted.
 3. Programming is about creating and composing abstractions.
 4. Models are for computers, and views are for people.
 5. Slowing down makes us go faster.